natetzu/goal_of_education/goal_of_education_is_freedom.md

 The Wright brothers didn’t go to college.
 One of them got into Yale, but decided not to go.

-Instead, the brothers dabbled in small businesses and building things as kids.
-In their early 20s, they started a bike shop in their hometown of Dayton, Ohio.
-And the bike shop earned enough money to cover their expenses and support their family.
+Instead, the brothers started a bike shop in their hometown of Dayton, Ohio.
+The bike shop was successful and earned enough money to support their family.
 Then they hired someone to run the shop and they lived off the profits of the shop.
-They achieved plan A, financial freedom.
+They had achieved financial freedom in their 20s.

 Financial freedom unlocked many other freedoms for them:
 * Time freedom